codefresh-io/docs.codefresh.io/_docs/pipelines/steps/build.md

 {% endraw %}
 {% endhighlight %}

-### Multi-platform images with `platform` and `buildx`
+### Multi-platform images with `platfrom` and `buildx`
-Docker images support multiple platforms and architectures, meaning that you can create an image once, and reuse it on multiple platforms and architectures.
+Docker images support multiple platforms and architectures, meaning that you can create an image once, and reuse the same image on different platforms and architectures.
-When an image is multi-platform, Docker automatically selects one that matches the target OS and architecture.
+Docker automatically selects the image that matches the target OS and architecture.

 For more on the architectures supported, see the [Docker Official images readme](https://github.com/docker-library/official-images#architectures-other-than-amd64){:target="\_blank"}.
 For more on multi-platform images in Docker, see the official [documentation](https://docs.docker.com/build/building/multi-platform/){:target="\_blank"}.

-The `platform` and `buildx` arguments.

-Because Docker does not support loading multi-platform images to the local Docker instance, images built with `buildx` are automatically pushed to the remote registry.

-`buildx` is enabled, disable_push property cannot be set to true due to Docker’s limitation (not Codefresh limitation) of not allowing to load  (it seams like there is no official note about that limitation in Docker’s docs but this is the source I relied on which is an issue in the official Docker github repo).
-This means that in order to use the built image, it must be pushed to a remote registry using the --push flag which is what we do implicitly behind the scenes (the user doesn’t need to pass --push flag).
-So essentially, each image built with buildx enabled will be pushed automatically to the specified remote registry. due to the last limitation that forces us to push the image to a remote registry during the process of building the image, it means that we must login to the target registry in the build step.
-Therefore, it is not possible to pass a different registry from the same domain as the target registry in the registry_contexts property because of another Docker limitation (not Codefresh limitation) of not allowing to be logged in to multiple registries at the same time if they share the same domain (we actually explain that last Docker login limitation pretty well in our docs)
+QEMU with BuildX is useful for:
+* Multi-architecture builds: Build applications for multiple architectures at the same time, useful for building container images that need to support multiple architectures.
+* Cross-platform testing: Test applications on different platforms, such as ARM, AMD, without having to own the physical hardware to save time and resources.
+* Container image testing: Test container images for compatibility with different architectures and platforms, to ensure that the container image works when deployed to different environments.

-#### Single platform with BuildX
+#### Single platform with `buildx`

 `codefresh.yml`
 {% highlight yaml %}